Data science bootcamps and master’s programs are two of the most common pathways into becoming a data scientist.

 Data science bootcamps will help you level up your skills in as little time as possible.
 They’re particularly well-suited for those in transition with their careers and professionals looking to enhance their data science credentials.
 The best bootcamps also offer career help and planning, and may have an established alumni network.

 However, Master’s degrees seem to be becoming increasingly necessary for data science careers.
-Many FAANG companies require or strongly prefer a master’s to qualify for certain data science positions.
+Many FAANG companies require or strongly prefer a master’s to qualify for certain data science positions, and starting salaries for data science master’s tend to rank highly.
 Master’s programs do usually also have robust career networks and often include built-in segments for career planning and training.

 Data science bootcamps have steep learning curves and are designed to provide you with enough skills and expertise to do the job in as little time as possible.
 Yet, after a bootcamp, you will have to continue learning.